omar4a/Networks/ReadMe.txt

 - Enter the values for lease time, renewal time, rebinding time, DNS servers, and domain name as prompted.

 - The DHCP server is now running.

+If the server can't sniff or send packets, try the following:
+- Turn off your firewall, or give the server firewall exceptions.
+- Try using Ethernet instead of WiFi.

+Note: The server only works on Windows, Linux, and MAC OS.